mrlonfox/BreastCancerXGB/README.md

 # BreastCancerXGB
 Analysis of the Wisconsin Breast Cancer dataset (https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data/data) and malignancy prediction with XGBoost.
+I plan to compare these results with other boosting emethods (E.g. LightGBM).